-The school nurses administer basic health care and first aid, medication administration, periodic head lice checks, and check the immunization of students and staff.
-They help monitor chronic conditions such as asthma and allergies.
+The school nurses administer basic health care and first aid, medication administration, periodic checks for head lice, and verify immunization of students and staff.
+They also help monitor chronic conditions such as asthma and allergies.

-Local Eye and ENT doctors conduct an annual Vision and Hearing screening for all students.
+Local eye and ENT doctors conduct an annual Vision and Hearing Screening for all students.

 Student health records are important sources of information.
 Annual medical updates, signed by a parent, are required every year.
-On initial enrollment or at the beginning of grade 3 a physician-completed form must be provided.
+On initial enrollment or at the beginning of Grade 3, a physician-completed form must be provided.
 Students with significant allergies or on daily medication should also submit annual physician records.
 These are all reviewed by the nurses and kept in the health office.
-Records are confidential but certain information, such as a severe allergy, may be shared with teachers on a "need to know" basis.
+Records are confidential but certain information, such as a severe allergy, may be shared with teachers on a "need-to-know" basis.